your one-stop certification solution!

 Issuance of PESO Certificate

-In most cases, current existing ATEX or IECEx certificates and their test reports are recognised by the authority.
-The PESO certification is usually limited to an administrative process of document review and approval.
-The scope of the required documents is typically large but can vary from project to project (approx. 30-100+ documents).
+In most cases, current existing ATEX, IECEx, ASME, PED, or TPED certificates and their test reports are recognised by the authority.
+Ideally, the relevant documents should be up to date with the latest standards and preferably not older than 2 years.
+For ex-electrical products the PESO certification is usually limited to an administrative process of document review and approval.
+The scope of the required documents is typically large but can vary from project to project (approx. 30-50 documents).
 The authority also requests information on the manufacturer, its Authorized Indian Representative (AIR), the product, the product components, the plant and commercial information in addition to the documents required for the application itself.
 Test reports and documents must be up to date with the latest standards and preferably not older than two years.

 Please note that as with most other Indian certifications, a local Authorised Indian Representative (AIR) is required to be the applicant.
 For PESO the AIR must be technically qualified and trained for your product and must have a contractual obligation for a minimum of 5 years with the manufacturer.
-The AIR can be an Indian subsidiary, sales office or from a qualified service provider such as MPR India Certification.
+The AIR can be provided through several channels, e.g. through its own subsidiary or sales office in India, as well as through local importers or distributors.

 What documents are required for the PESO application?